hitesh-olx/nd0821-c3-starter-code/README.md

-# Deploying a Machine Learning Model on Heroku with FastAPI
+# Deploying Machine Learning Model on Render

-This project contains the development of a classification model on Census Bureau data.
+This project contains the development of a classification model[XG Boost Model] on Census Bureau data.
 The main goal is to robustly deploy a machine learning model into production.
 This includes:
-* versioning the data and the models using Data Version Control (DVC).
-* testing the code using pytest
+* testing using pytest
-* deploying the model using the FastAPI package and creating API tests on Heroku
+* deploying the model using the FastAPI package and creating API tests on Render
 * incorporating the ML pipeline into a CI/CD framework using GitHub Actions.

 ### Environment Set up